SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/set-up-traces-collection-aws-environments.md

     The Sumo Logic Distribution for OpenTelemetry Collector can receive data from various receivers - these ports should be configured in the Security Group:
      * OTLP - ports: 4317/tcp, 4318/tcp
     :::
    * SUBNETS - same as Security Groups, Subnets have to be configured for AWS Fargate.
 To find Subnets used on the cluster, use the VPC ID from Security Group and search for it on the list [here](https://console.aws.amazon.com/vpc/home#subnets:).
-In the case of multiple Subnets use a comma as a separator, such as, `subnet-xyz,subnet-xyz`.
+In the case of multiple Subnets use a comma as a separator, such as: `subnet-xyz,subnet-xyz`.

 1. It is necessary to provide the configuration to the Collector.
 This can be done by creating the parameter in the [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) by running the following command: